Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 # To do
-- Fix so that can have int arguments in endpoints
+- Add tests
+- getConstructorParameters in two places
 - Data savers
   - Can I give page elements the ability to save data?
 - subscribe